 Opening a nonprofit brokerage account comes with many benefits, including giving your organization the ability to:

-• Invest your reserve funds.
-The most common draw of opening a brokerage account is that it allows you to invest funds.
+Invest your reserve funds.
+The most common draw of opening a brokerage account is the ability to invest funds.
 For a nonprofit, this means investing your reserve funds in low-risk strategies to give them the chance to grow over time.
 In comparison, keeping your reserve funds in a savings account alone can cause you to lose money over time due to inflation.

-• Get more FDIC coverage.
+Get more FDIC coverage.
 Having a brokerage account also gives you access to a sweep program for your cash, enabling you to get more FDIC coverage for a single account.
 With an Infinite Giving account, for example, you can get FDIC coverage for up to $5 million, far above the typical $250,000 max you get with a regular bank account.
-This not only better protects your funds, but it also simplifies bookkeeping because you only have to manage one account to retain coverage.
+This means more of your funding is backed by the U.S. government.
+It also simplifies bookkeeping because you only have to manage one account to retain coverage.

 Together, all of these factors can help your organization achieve greater financial sustainability long term.